 1958 – 1972

 This version of the sign adorned the facades of shops until 1972.
-It was simple and consisted of a name in long and bold type with a dotted line along the outline.
+It was simple, consisting of a name in large, bold type with a dotted line outlining it.
 The word “Publix” occupied the central place, and below it was a small inscription “market.”
 It was almost imperceptible, yielding attention to the upper part.
-All elements were in a white circle placed in a green square.
+All elements were within a white circle inside a green square.

 1972 – today

-This period is famous because it marked the beginning of the iconic version of the logo – color, with rounded letters and conceptually close to the company’s strategy.
-It was he who opened the era of the capital “P.” The sign was not only part of the name of the supermarkets – it denoted a road with a parking lot.
-Therefore, it can be interpreted as a welcoming symbol inviting all passers-by and passing to wrap up in the store.
+This period is famous for introducing the iconic logo, featuring rounded letters and a concept that closely aligns with the company’s strategy.
+It was he who opened the era of the capital “P.” The sign was not only part of the supermarkets’ names; it denoted a road with a parking lot.
+Therefore, it can be interpreted as a welcoming symbol inviting passers-by to stop by the store.

-The first letter from the name of the trading network is used as an icon.
+The first letter of the trading network’s name is used as an icon.
 It is painted white to contrast better with the green elements.
 The upper lumen (ring) has a solid dark green fill and a light green square background around the sign.
 In the lower right corner is the word “Publix.”
 It consists of lowercase characters except for the first.
 Moreover, “P” looks like an inverted “b” – both in shape and size.
 The dot above the “i” has been made much larger than usual to match the circle in the in-letter lumen of the graphic.

 1972 – 2003